Maschine20/documentation/src/index.md

 actionLink: /languages/en/_Overview/

 features:
-- title: ESPHome
+- title: Central System
-  details: The adapter automatically discover ESPHome managed devices and synchronize their data with ioBroker
+  details: Every smart home needs a stable foundation.
+Here we share our setup with you for inspiration
-- title: SourceAnalytix
+- title: ioBroker
-  details: Detailed analysis of your Energy, gas and liquid consumptions.
-Supports (kWh, Wh, Watt, l/h and m3 )
+  details: One of the best Open-Source Smart Home platform!
+We are happy to support you with our skills, experiences and knowledge
-- title: WLED
+- title: Projects
-  details: Control NeoPixel (WS2812B, WS2811, SK6812, APA102) LEDs or also SPI based chipsets like the WS2801!
+  details: Several ioBroker Adapters (Plugins) integrating devices, services or logic for your Smart Home

 footer: Made by Rafal Drozda | Knowledge has no value unless you use and share it